alextwilson/Reading-List/README.md

 #Reading List

-A list of books that I have read and plan to read.
+A list of development books that I have read and plan to read.

 ###Read